aws-samples/sagemaker-custom-project-templates/mlops-multi-account-cdk/mlops-infra/README.md

 ### Bootstrap AWS Accounts
 ***Warning:** It is best you setup a python environment to handle all installs for this project and manage python packages.
 Use your preferred terminal and editor to run the following commands.*

-Before you start with the deployment of the solution make sure to bootstrap your accounts. follow the steps below to achieve that:
+Before you start with the deployment of the solution make sure to bootstrap your accounts.
+Ensure you add the account details in `mlops_infra/config/constants.py` mainly the target deployment accounts: **DEV**, **PREPROD** and **PROD**. follow the steps below to achieve that:

 1. Clone this repository in your work environment (e.g. your laptop)